-- A rail link connecting the site to the Southern Sydney Freight Line; - An intermodal terminal with capacity to handle up to 1 million TEUs per year; - Warehousing and distribution facilities comprising approximately 300,000 square metres of warehouses with ancillary offices; and - A freight village of approximately 8,000 square metres of support services such as site management, security offices, driver facilities and convenience retail and business services.
+- A rail link connecting the site to the Southern Sydney Freight Line; - An intermodal terminal; - Warehousing and distribution facilities comprising approximately 300,000 square metres of warehouses with ancillary offices; and - Ancillary Terminal Facilities of approximately 8,000 square metres of support services such as site management, security offices, driver facilities and convenience retail and business services.

-The staged redevelopment of the freight hub is proposed to commence in 2013 (subject to the Planning outcomes) with the first stage of the Intermodal Terminal expected to be operational by early 2016.
+The staged redevelopment of the freight hub is proposed to commence in 2013 (subject to the Planning outcomes) with the first stage of the Intermodal Terminal expected to be operational by late 2014.